decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     weight?: number | undefined;
 }

-// Warning: (ae-missing-release-tag) "PBAnimator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBAnimator {
     // (undocumented)
     states: PBAnimationState[];
 }

-// Warning: (ae-missing-release-tag) "PBAudioSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBAudioSource {
     // (undocumented)